wardle/iort/README.md

 - [ ] Add ability to build an uberjar with all necessary database drivers for a 'swiss-army knife' approach
 - [ ] Add automation to copy CDM data from one database to another, and make available via CLI

+As SQLite allows multiple connections to different databases, it would be possible to build one database containing the VOCAB tables, and then dynamically link another database with CDM tables.
+Other databases allow multiple schema.

 # Getting started